hey-yahei/Quantization.MXNet/README.md

 4. Per-group quantization is used.

 #### [ncnn](https://github.com/Tencent/ncnn)
-ncnn only support int8-inference for caffe model yet, so you should convert your model to caffemodel at first.
+ncnn only support int8-inference for caffe model yet, so you should convert your model to caffemodel with [GluonConverter](https://github.com/hey-yahei/GluonConverter) at first.
 Generate scales table just as `examples/mobilenet_gluon2ncnn.ipynb` does and convert caffemodel to ncnnmodel with `caffe2ncnn` tool which is provided by ncnn.
 Note that, in ncnn,
 1. Both weights and inputs(activations) are quantized into int8.